 Founded in the French Court System in the 17th century, ballet is considered the basis of all other forms of dance.
 It is ordered and consistent in both movement and vocabulary.
 Dancers start class working at the barre moving through a structured series of warm-ups.
-Then advance to center floor for additional training.
-Ballet is poised and elegant, dancers learn muscle memory, grace and musicality.
+Then dancers advance to center floor for additional training.
+Ballet is poised and elegant and dancers learn muscle memory, grace and musicality.

 Maria’s School of Dance ballet classes are taught using the Cecchetti method of Ballet.
 Students who express an interest, the necessary commitment and progression in their ballet classes, will be invited to take the Cecchetti Council of America’s student exams.

 Developed during the early 18th century, pointe work has brought choreographers’ and audiences’ imaginations to reality, giving spectators the impression that dancers are ethereal creatures floating across the stage.
 Pointe work is an extension of ballet technique.
 Ballet steps are transferred from demi-pointe to en pointe as the dancer develops technically.
 Once students have developed a sound base of technical skill, proper body placement, sufficient strength in the feet and legs, and is at least 12 years of age, they may be invited to start pointe work.